cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/virtualized-desktop-infrastructure.md

 ## Disk Footprint – Key folders and location
 > [!IMPORTANT]
 > If you're using non-persistent VDI, [FSLogix](/fslogix/overview-what-is-fslogix) won't roam the new Outlook for Windows data.
-The support is planned for late in the first semeter of 2025.

 ### Install Location